58.9 F

 * WHAT…Mixed precipitation expected.
 Total snow and sleet

-* WHERE…Portions of north central Maryland, northwest and western
+* WHERE…Portions of central, northwest, and western Virginia.

 * IMPACTS…Roads, and especially bridges and overpasses, will